Lulsley: History

+The name Lulsley derives from the Old English Lullsēg meaning 'Lull's island'.

 Lulsley was in the upper division of Doddingtree Hundred.

 Following the Poor Law Amendment Act 1834 Lulsley Parish ceased to be responsible for maintaining the poor in its parish.
 This responsibility was transferred to Martley Poor Law Union.

 Notable people

 Jabez Allies, a solicitor and an important writer on Worcestershire history and folklore was born in Lulsley.